-This section provides a sentence enhancement for a defendant who engages in conduct calculated to mislead or deceive authorities or those involved in a judicial proceeding, or to otherwise willfully interfere with the disposition of criminal charges.
-The following conduct, while not exclusive, may provide a basis for applying this adjustment:
+This section provides a sentence enhancement for a defendant who engages in conduct calculated to mislead or deceive authorities or those involved in a judicial proceeding, or otherwise to willfully interfere with the disposition of criminal charges, in respect to the instant offense.

-- (1) destroying or concealing material evidence, or attempting to do so; - (2) directing or procuring another person to destroy or conceal material evidence, or attempting to do so; - (3) testifying untruthfully or suborning untruthful testimony concerning a material fact, or producing or attempting to produce an altered, forged, or counterfeit document or record during a preliminary or grand jury proceeding, trial, a sentencing proceeding, or any other judicial proceeding; - (4) threatening, intimidating, or otherwise unlawfully attempting to influence a co-defendant, witness or juror, directly or indirectly; - (5) furnishing material falsehoods to a probation officer in the course of a presentence or other investigation for the court.

-In applying this provision, a sentencing judge should evaluate suspect testimony and statements in a light most favorable to the defendant.

-This provision is not intended to punish a defendant for the exercise of a Constitutional right.
-A defendant's denial of guilt is not a basis for application of this provision.
+- 1. The following conduct, while not exclusive, may provide a basis for applying this adjustment: - (a) destroying or concealing material evidence, or attempting to do so; - (b) directing or procuring another person to destroy or conceal material evidence, or attempting to do so; - (c) testifying untruthfully or suborning untruthful testimony concerning a material fact, or producing or attempting to produce an altered, forged, or counterfeit document or record during a preliminary or grand jury proceeding, trial, sentencing proceeding, or any other judicial proceeding; - (d) threatening, intimidating, or otherwise unlawfully attempting to influence a co-defendant, witness, or juror, directly or indirectly; - (e) furnishing material falsehoods to a probation officer in the course of a presentence or other investigation for the court. - 2.
+In applying this provision, suspect testimony and statements should be evaluated in a light most favorable to the defendant. - 3.
+This provision is not intended to punish a defendant for the exercise of a constitutional right.
+A defendant's denial of guilt is not a basis for application of this provision. - 4.
+Where the defendant is convicted for an offense covered by \$2J1.1 (Contempt), \$2J1.2 (Obstruction of Justice), \$2J1.3 (Perjury), \$2J1.8 (Bribery of Witness), or \$2J1.9 (Payment to Witness), this adjustment is not to be applied, except in determining the combined offense level as specified in Chapter Three, Part D (Multiple Counts).
+Under \$3D1.2(e), a count for obstruction will be grouped with the count for the underlying offense.
+Ordinarily, the offense level for that Group of Closely Related Counts will be the offense level for the underlying offense, as increased by the 2-level adjustment specified by this section.
+In some instances, however, the offense level for the obstruction offense may be higher, in which case that will be the offense level for the Group.
+See §3D1.3(a).
+In cases in which a significant further obstruction occurred during the investigation or prosecution of an obstruction offense itself (one of the above listed offenses), an upward departure may be warranted (e.g., where a witness to an obstruction offense is threatened during the course of the prosecution for the obstruction offense).

-Sentences imposed after an independent prosecution for perjury or obstruction of justice are governed by Chapter Two, Part J (Offenses Involving the Administration of Justice).